188.8.131.52 Waiving a Small Debt

 Example: Jane has received FTB by instalment delivery throughout the previous income year but has no ongoing entitlement.
 She has lodged her income tax return and as a result of reconciliation, has debt of $250.00.
 Jane has an available tax refund of $210.00.
 The ATO recovers this amount and returns the result to Centrelink.
 From this point, Centrelink will waive the recovery of the remaining $40.00 debt.

-Act reference: FA(Admin)Act section 99 Waiver of small debt, section 84 Deductions from debtor's FTB, section 84A Setting off FA against debt owed, section 87A Setting off debts of an approved child care service against child care service payments
+Act reference: FA(Admin)Act section 99 Waiver of small debt, section 84 Deductions from debtor's FTB, section 84A Setting off FA against debt owed, section 87A Setting off debts of an approved provider against child care service payments

 SSAct section 1231 Deductions from debtor's pension, benefit or allowance